Build your esports community today!

 All students participating in the North America Scholastic Esports Federation (NASEF) must meet the minimum eligibility requirements for club participation regardless of where the Club is located (school or community-based organization):

-- NASEF participation is open to high school students.
+- NASEF participation is open to all middle and high students who are 13 years of age or higher.

-- The high school student must enroll in the NASEF Club at their high school or a community-based organization.
+- The student must enroll in the NASEF Club at their middle or high school or a community-based organization.

-- The high school student is currently enrolled in at least 20 semester units of work at a high school as defined in the Club Eligibility guidelines.
+- The student is currently enrolled in school as defined in the Club Eligibility guidelines.

-- The high school student maintained satisfactory citizenship (no N or U) during previous grading period at a high school or is good standing at the community-based organization.
+- The student maintained satisfactory citizenship (no N or U) during previous grading period at a school or is good standing at the community-based organization.

-- The high school student must have earned a grade point average of 2.0 or better in all subjects during the previous grading period preceding his/her participation.
+- The student must have earned a minimum grade point average of U.S. 2.0 (or equivalent in other regions) during the previous grading period preceding his/her participation.

 We hold our partners, players, general managers, coaches and beyond to the same standard: ensure our esports environment is inclusive, supportive and excellent.
 By joining our efforts, please adhere to the Code of Conduct.